tquaife/modisViirsClient/README.md

 # modisViirsClient

-Provides an interface to the ORNL Web Service REST API for MODIS and VIIRS-NPP data, and a basic class for handling small amounts of satellite data.
+Provides an interface to the ORNL Web Service REST API for MODIS and VIIRS-NPP data, and a basic class for handling small amounts of satellite data :artificial_satellite:

 ## Some examples: